edgedb/edgedb/docs/reference/protocol/dataformats.rst

 cal::local_datetime
 ===================

-The :eql:type:`cal::local_datetime` values are represented as a 64-bit integer, most sigificant byte first.
+:eql:type:`cal::local_datetime` values are represented as a 64-bit integer, most sigificant byte first.
 The value is the number of *microseconds* between the encoded datetime and January 1st 2000, 00:00.